unfor19/bargs/README.md

      source "${PWD}"/"$(dirname ${BASH_SOURCE[0]})"/tools/bargs.sh "$@"
      ```

-4. The arguments are now available as environment variables, both lowercased and UPPERCASED, see usage below
+5. The arguments are now available as environment variables, both lowercased and UPPERCASED (see Usage below)

 ### Usage